 On 29th June 2017, Smallholding Scotland became registered as an incorporated body having charitable status.
 Our charity number is SCO47642.

-Smallholding Scotland currently has six trustees.
+Smallholding Scotland currently has five trustees (AGM 2020).
 They come from all over Scotland and from a wide range of backgrounds and experience:

 - Sandra Bannister (Fossoway)

 - Rosemary Champion (Carnoustie)

 - Anne Massie (Clackmannan)

 Under the constitution, the organisation can have up to 15 trustees so we’d love to hear from anyone who would like to become a trustee.
 As a new organisation, there is a lot of work to be done.

 We are currently meeting every month by conference call and each quarter face to face, so you wouldn’t need to travel too much to take an active role.
 You just need to be enthusiatic and be prepared to contribute by email and meetings on a regular basis.

 You must be resident in Scotland (to be eligible for full membership and therefore eligible to be a trustee).
 If you are interested , please use the contact email on the Join Us page.